CVIR-Lab/MarsData/README.md

 ## MarsData  — a Martian rock dataset for segmentation.
 ----------------------------------
-We refined and built a labeled dataset called **MarsData** for rock segmentation on planet excepically on Mars in this paper.
+We refined and built the first labeled dataset for rocks on Mars, **MarsData**.
 Images are collected from an unlabeled [Mars image dataset](https://dominikschmidt.xyz/mars32k/).
 The intention of **MarsData** is to provied a standard rock detection benchmark with pixel-level mask for researchers who are interseting on deep learning methods for planetray sciences and robotics.
 Note: All mars images are courtesy of NASA/JPL-Caltech.
 You can read the full use policy [here](https://www.jpl.nasa.gov/jpl-image-use-policy).

 ## Data
 ------------------------